OpenDDS/OpenDDS-Android/README.md

 To change the matrix, edit `matrix.py` and run the script with Python 3.
 It will update `.travis.yml` and `README.md` (this file).

+## Running Locally

+There used to be a shell version of the matrix but I never used it beyond initial testing so eventually I removed it.
+These instructions are for doing a single build.
+Also because these are bash scripts, there were designed for a Unix system, particualrly a Linux system, but still might need some modifcations to work on macOS.

+1. Copy `default.settings.sh` to `settings.sh` and modify it as you see fit.
+2. Run `run.sh`.

+That's it, assuming nothing goes wrong.

+What ACE/TAO and OpenDDS repos it clones can be controlled using `ACE_TAO_REPO`, `ACE_TAO_BRANCH`, `OPENDDS_REPO`, and `OPENDDS_BRANCH`.